Part-time job tips

 Where to Look for a Part-Time Job

-Find openings on-campus and in the community by activating your Career Center account.
+Find openings on-campus and in the community by activating your Handshake account.

 Each K-State department manages its own hiring.
 If you are interested in working in a certain department, contact that department directly to learn about potential opportunities.
 You may also want to consider applying directly with some of the largest on-campus employers: